11 Day Victoria Falls to Johannesburg Tour through Botswana

+Here we have the opportunity to partake in the overnight excursion into the Delta.
 We awake early to depart from Maun and travel north to arrive at the mokoro (traditional dug-out canoes) poler’s station.
 The Delta area is dotted with various local villages where life is lived in a traditional manner.
 Some of the villages are extremely isolated and can only be reached by means of mokoros.
 At the Mokoro station we are introduced to our ‘Polers” who navigate our canoes through the narrow waterways.
 We locate a place in which to camp for the evening, situated in the heart of the Okavango.
 Upon arrival you meet the local staff who will be your host during your stay.
 A brief introduction the camp will show you your accommodation for your stay.
 Unwind in your dome tent with a cold drink or feel free to take a paddle in the Delta in a canoe.
-Activities such as Mokoro trails and guided walks are available for those wanting ti participate.
+Activities such as Mokoro trails and guided walks are available for those wanting to participate.

 Meals: Breakfast, Lunch, Dinner